Enroll NOW for the Fall 2024 Semester

 Our Open Admissions Process

-An open admissions policy simply means that for non-specialty programs, you can be accepted with a high school diploma or GED.
+We keep it simple.
+An open admissions policy simply means that you can be accepted to the college for non-specialty programs with a high school diploma or GED.

 Crucial to your application process is the ACCUPLACER placement exam.
 This is a multiple-choice assessment you must take as part of college acceptance (unless you have submitted acceptable SAT or ACT scores).